angular/protractor/docs/style-guide.md

 * Both are very performant and readable locators
 * Access elements easier

+### Avoid text locators for text that changes frequently

+* Try to avoid text-based locators such as `by.linkText`, `by.buttonText`, `by.cssContainingText`.

+**Why?**
+* Text for buttons, links, and labels tends to change over time
+* Your tests should not break when you make minor text changes

 # Page objects

 Page Objects help you write cleaner tests by encapsulating information about